Shakespeare authorship question: Overview

 The arguments presented by anti-Stratfordians share several characteristics.
 They attempt to disqualify William Shakespeare as the author and usually offer supporting arguments for a substitute candidate.
 They often postulate some type of conspiracy that protected the author's true identity, which they say explains why no documentary evidence exists for their candidate and why the historical record supports Shakespeare's authorship.

 Most anti-Stratfordians suggest that the Shakespeare canon exhibits broad learning, knowledge of foreign languages and geography, and familiarity with Elizabethan and Jacobean court and politics; therefore, no one but a highly educated individual or court insider could have written it.
 Apart from literary references, critical commentary and acting notices, the available data regarding Shakespeare's life consist of mundane personal details such as vital records of his baptism, marriage and death, tax records, lawsuits to recover debts, and real estate transactions.
 In addition, no document attests that he received an education or owned any books.
 No personal letters or literary manuscripts certainly written by Shakespeare of Stratford survive.
 To sceptics, these gaps in the record suggest the profile of a person who differs markedly from the playwright and poet.
-Some prominent public figures, including Walt Whitman, Mark Twain, Helen Keller, Henry James, Sigmund Freud, John Paul Stevens, Prince Philip, Duke of Edinburgh and Charlie Chaplin, have found the arguments against Shakespeare's authorship persuasive, and their endorsements are an important element in many anti-Stratfordian arguments.

-At the core of the argument is the nature of acceptable evidence used to attribute works to their authors.
+Some prominent public figures, including Walt Whitman, Mark Twain, Helen Keller, Henry James, Sigmund Freud, John Paul Stevens, Prince Philip, Duke of Edinburgh and Charlie Chaplin, have found the arguments against Shakespeare's authorship persuasive, and their endorsements are an important element in many anti-Stratfordian arguments.At the core of the argument is the nature of acceptable evidence used to attribute works to their authors.
 Anti-Stratfordians rely on what has been called a "rhetoric of accumulation", or what they designate as circumstantial evidence: similarities between the characters and events portrayed in the works and the biography of their preferred candidate; literary parallels with the known works of their candidate; and literary and hidden allusions and cryptographic codes in works by contemporaries and in Shakespeare's own works.

 In contrast, academic Shakespeareans and literary historians rely mainly on direct documentary evidence—in the form of title page attributions and government records such as the Stationers' Register and the Accounts of the Revels Office—and contemporary testimony from poets, historians, and those players and playwrights who worked with him, as well as modern stylometric studies.
 Gaps in the record are explained by the low survival rate for documents of this period.
 Scholars say all these converge to confirm William Shakespeare's authorship.
 These criteria are the same as those used to credit works to other authors and are accepted as the standard methodology for authorship attribution.

 Case against Shakespeare's authorship

-Little is known of Shakespeare's personal life, and some anti-Stratfordians take this as circumstantial evidence against his authorship.
+Little is known of Shakespeare's personal life and education, and some anti-Stratfordians take this as circumstantial evidence against his authorship.
 Further, the lack of biographical information has sometimes been taken as an indication of an organised attempt by government officials to expunge all traces of Shakespeare, including perhaps his school records, to conceal the true author's identity.